Frequently Asked Questions About Changes to the CCNS Renewal Program

 For complete details about these options, refer to the CCNS Renewal Handbook.

-Why is the CCNS certification period changing from four (4) years to five (5) years?
+Why did the CCNS certification period change from four (4) years to five (5) years?

 To align with other advanced practice certification programs that have longer certification periods, AACN made the decision to extend the CCNS renewal period to five (5) years.
-This change goes into effect for all CCNSs who renew beginning March 31, 2012, and all new CCNSs with a certification date of April 1, 2012 or later.
+This change went into effect for all CCNSs who renewed beginning March 31, 2012, and all new CCNSs with a certification date of April 1, 2012, or later.

 CCNSs renewing by practice hours need 1,000 hours (previously 2,000 hours) in the role of the CNS in the care of acutely and/or critically ill patients.
 Hours must be with the patient population in which certification is held (e.g., for Adult CCNS renewal, hours must be in the care of adult patients).